Christof May: Life

 On 4 October 2020, May held a streamed service for Erntedankfest (harvest festival) from the chapel of the Bischofshaus Limburg.
 In his sermon, he advocated for changes in the church, such as admitting homosexual couples, and divorced and remarried couples to the sacraments, common eucharist for couples from different Christian denominations, and the ordination of women.
 When a parish from the Westerwald region placed the sermon on its website, it was viewed around 170,000 times.

-On 7 June 2022, he met with his Bishop, Georg Bätzing, and was informed of accusations that he had sexually assaulted several people.
+On 7 June 2022, he met with his Bishop, Georg Bätzing, and was informed of accusations of abusive behaviour towards several people.
 As required by the guidelines of the German Bishops' Conference for dealing with sexual abuse, Bätzing released May from all duties during investigation and clarification of the allegations.
 According to Frankfurter Neue Presse, May disappeared in the afternoon on 8 June; after extensive search by the police, his body was found on 9 June in a forest near Eschenau.
 The public prosecutor's office in Limburg confirmed that he had died on 8 June 2022 by suicide, at age 49.

 The diocese first informed its staff, saying: "The death of Christof May affects us all.
 We have lost a dedicated and much appreciated pastoral worker." ("Der Tod von Christof May trifft uns alle.
 Wir haben einen engagierten und sehr geschätzten Seelsorger verloren.")
 The president of the assembly of the diocese, Gerhard Glas, said that May made decisive contributions in the synodal bodies ("... in den synodalen Gremien Entscheidendes geleistet"), and summarised: "Er war ein echter Hoffnungsträger." ("He was a real bearer of hope.")
 The requiem was held 24 June 2022 at the church of his home-town.